almostearthling/copyjob/README.md

 to a file in complex or long tasks.
 Errors are written to *stderr*, so it is probably appropriate to redirect *stderr* to *stdout* for logging.

-A more compact output can be produced, that is easier to split and parse with simple string operations: although **copyjob** is suitable to be used directly from the CLI, it can be wrapped into a more user-friendly tool, be it still CLI oriented or providing a GUI.
+A compact JSON output can be produced, easier to parse for other programs: although **copyjob** is suitable to be used directly from the CLI, it can be wrapped into a more user-friendly tool, be it still CLI oriented or providing a GUI.

 ## Why **copyjob**?